nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The given index is invalid.
+An invalid contact to edit is specified

   * 2a1.
 ConText shows an error message.